-11 steps to incorporating in Liechtenstein
+11 steps to incorporating in Liechtenstein in 2021

 - Prior to Liechtenstein company setup, our Client i) settles Healy Consultants’ engagement fees ii) signs our Client Engagement letter and iii) provides us all the due diligence documents (passport copies, proof of address, and details of the company’s intended activities);

 - Healy Consultants drafts a detailed Liechtenstein company setup engagement project plan.
 This plan will map out by week each step to engagement completion, optimising transparency and setting Client expectations;

 - Next, our Client and Healy Consultants reach an agreement regarding the optimum corporate structure including shareholders and directors.
 Healy Consultants incorporation team performs a company name check with the Public Registry (Offentlichkeitsregister) and if available, registers the company name;

 - Healy Consultants proceed to notarize the Company’s Articles of Association with a Public Notary in Liechtenstein;

 - Healy Consultants’ banking team assists our Clients open a corporate account in Liechtenstein.
 Our Client will deposit the company’s share capital of CHF30,000 into the bank account and provide Healy Consultants the bank certificate of deposit;